-The Visitor Centre nestles in beautiful ancient woodland alongside the enchanting River Clywedog.
-Nant Mill is located on the Clywedog Valley Trail, which winds for 6.5 miles through glorious countryside from Minera Lead Mines, through Nant Wood and Plas Power Wood, where Offa's Dyke can be seen, passed the Bersham Iron Works and Heritage Centre, the impressive Erddig Estate and on to King's Mill in Wrexham.
+There is a picnic area and play area, next to ancient woodland alongside the River Clywedog.
+Nant Mill is located on the Clywedog Valley Trail, which winds for 6.5 miles through glorious countryside.
+The trail starts from Minera Lead Mines, running through Nant Wood and Plas Power Wood, past Bersham Ironworks, Erddig Estate and on to King's Mill in Wrexham.

-The daily charge is £1.00, however blue badge holders can park for free in any space with no time limit.
+The daily charge is £1, however Blue Badge holders can park for free in any space with no time limit.

 Pay and display machines are located in convenient places in the car park.
 Payment at the machine is by cash only.

-Visitors can also choose to pay by phone/ mobile App.
+Visitors can also choose to pay using JustPark (a cashless payment system).

 The Friends of Nant Mill